kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Compile-Time Framework and Runtime Ecosystem Are Complementary
+## Compile-Time Framework and Runtime Ecosystem Are Complementary { #compile-time-runtime-complementary }

 The more accurate architectural story is: